morgannegagne/flatiron_final_project_proposal/README.md

 * As a user, I will be able to see all the the saves and recommendations of my friends.

 **Final Product**
-* As a user, I will be able to login/logouot with authentication.
+* As a user, I will be able to login/logout with authentication.
 * As a user, I can create lists and invite others to contribute to lists.
 * As a user, I can view the website through a demo mode (without needing to login).

 **Stretch Goals**
-* As a user, I will be able to use a Google Chrome extension to save places to my profile with a linke to the page where it was save from.
+* As a user, I will be able to use a Google Chrome extension to save places to my profile with a link to the page where it was saved from.

 # Wire-Frames